Why It Works

 1/2 cup water

-Melt 1 tablespoon butter in 12-inch heavy-bottomed skillet over medium heat until foaming.
-Add two slices bread and swirl around pan using hand or spatula.
+Melt 1 tablespoon butter in a 12-inch heavy-bottomed skillet over medium heat until foaming.
+Add 2 slices bread and swirl around pan using hand or spatula.
 Cook, swirling occasionally until pale golden brown, about 3 minutes.
 Transfer to cutting board cooked-side up.
 Divide American cheese evenly between slices, layering them in the center and leaving a 1/4-inch gap around the edges.